This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 UK To Spain Driving Routes Map

-The Quickest Route
+1. The Quickest Route

 Whether you cross into Calais, Caen or Cherbourg, the quickest road to Spain is down the western side of the country via the A28 and A10.
-You’ll miss the major high ground in the middle of France and be able to travel on autoroutes pretty much all the way.
+You’ll miss the significant high ground in the middle of France and be able to travel on autoroutes pretty much all the way.

 From Calais, head for Rouen, then Le Mans, Tour, Bordeaux and down to the border at Irun.
 For those arriving in Caen or Cherbourg, head for Le Mans and pick up the remainder of the route there.